raphaelcockx/gcpath/README.md

 ## How to use

-Gcpath can be use anywhere in your path structure but expects to receive two parameters named `:from` and `:to` that will contain upper case IATA codes when requested:
+Gcpath can be used anywhere in your path structure but expects to receive two parameters named `:from` and `:to` that will contain upper case IATA codes when requested:

 ```js